jwarz/data-scientists-tools/cleaning_data_in_r/readme.md

     ## # … with 35,219 more rows, and 7 more variables: station_B_name <chr>,
     ## #   bike_id <dbl>, user_gender <chr>, user_birth_year <dbl>,
     ## #   user_birth_year_fct <fct>, duration_trimmed <chr>, duration_min_avg <dbl>

+Awesome aggregation!
+Aggregation of partial duplicates allows you to keep some information about all data points instead of keeping information about just one data point.

 # 2. Categorical and Text Data